top of page

 • Joining in with predictable noises when listening to a story.

-• Independently turning the pages of a book accurately, showing care.
+• Turning the pages of a book accurately, showing care.

-• Using our mark making skills in different situations.
+• Using mark making in a range of situations, expressing ideas.

 Physical Development

-• Following an adult’s guidance to perform simple dance moves.
+• I can follow an adult to perform simple dance moves.

-• Becoming more accurate when using tools for a purpose e.g., brushes, spreaders, scissors.
+• I am becoming more accurate when using tools e.g., brushes, spreaders and scissors.

 Communication and Language

-Whilst we do not complete specific lessons based on communication and language, this filters into all aspects of life in Nursery.
+Whilst we do not complete specific lessons based on this, communication and language filters into all aspects of life in Nursery.
 During their time in Nursery, children will be working towards developing an age-appropriate level of:

 • Being able to switch attention when required e.g. from playing with a jigsaw to an instruction to pause.